MASTERING THE CRAFT OF NARRATIVE WRITING

 Good narrative writing skills are hard-won by students even though it is an area of writing that most enjoy due to the creativity and freedom it offers.

-Here we will explore some of the main elements of a good story: plot, setting, characters, conflict, climax, and resolution.
-And we will look too at how best we can help our students understand these elements, both in isolation and how they mesh together as a whole.
+Here, we will explore some of the main elements of a good story: plot, setting, characters, conflict, climax, and resolution.
+We will also look at how best we can help our students understand these elements, both in isolation and as a whole.

 WHAT IS A NARRATIVE?